thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Further details on concepts expressed below can be found in the PSA Security Model documentation {{PSA-SM}}.

-{{PSACertified}} is an independent collaborative effort maintained by companies from multiple sectors including evaluation laboratories, semiconductor IP and security consultancy to build security best practices into devices at scale.

 # Conventions and Definitions